-The Partnership is obligated to meet certain financial covenants under the amended and restated revolving credit facility.
+The Partnership is obligated to meet certain financial covenants under the third amended and restated credit agreement.
 The Partnership must maintain excess availability of at least 15.0% of the revolving commitment then in effect and a fixed charge coverage ratio of 1.15 in order to make any distributions to unitholders.

-For fiscal 2014, 2013, and 2012, cash distributions declared per common unit were \$0.34, \$0.32, and \$0.31, respectively.
+For fiscal 2015, 2014, and 2013, cash distributions declared per common unit were \$0.365, \$0.34, and \$0.32, respectively.

-For fiscal 2014, 2013, and 2012, \$0.2 million, \$0.2 million, and \$0.1 million, respectively, of incentive distributions were paid to the general partner, exclusive of amounts paid subject to the Management Incentive Plan.
+For fiscal 2015, 2014, and 2013, \$0.3 million, \$0.2 million, and \$0.2 million, respectively, of incentive distributions were paid to the general partner, exclusive of amounts paid subject to the Management Incentive Plan.